 So, If we must salvage Kogi’s politics and development, Wada’s style of compassion, honesty, humility and offer of opportunity for all will not amount to asking too much from Kogi politicians.
 I am talking of the innocuous, easily forgotten initiatives and temperament of a man whose tenure made the state more united, peaceful and irrevocably hoisted on a path of identifiable progress and development.

 In fact, Wada’s peace and freedom from the usual harassment of embezzlement and corruption which greets governors when their successor is from another party is a testament to the kind of administration he conducted while in office.
 Most likely, that could have been the reason why the Kogi election was never a do or die affair by the then incumbent Governor.

 In any case, as Idris Wada awaits the verdict of the election tribunal while living in a house he built over fifteen years ago, may his self-denial, contentment and sacrifice find a valuable space in the documentation of Kogi’s unfolding history.
 Certainly, any society that means well should advise its leaders to draw lessons from Wada’s exemplary conduct of honesty and dignity in public office.

-Written by Phrank Shaibu, Chief Communications Manager to Idris Wada.
+*Shaibu, is the Chief Communications Manager to Idris Wada